ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 [Favicon.io](https://favicon.io/) To create favicon.

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

+[Webaim](https://wave.webaim.org/) to test accesibility of the deployed website.

 ### Languages Used